GTPB/ADER19F/pages/tutorial-d-cellerate-mca.md

 # Dimensionality reduction

-Because of the high-dimensionality of scRNA-seq datasets, it is common to reduce this dimensionalty using various techniques.
+Because of the high-dimensionality of scRNA-seq datasets, it is common to reduce this dimensionality using various techniques.
 This will not only make computations faster (or in some cases *feasable*), as well as reduce noise in the data.

 Switch to the **Reduce Dimensions** tab.